Xanthomonas campestris pv. campestris: Environment

 Warm and wet conditions favor plant infection by Xcc and the development of disease.
 Free moisture is required for host invasion, considering that the natural route of infection is through the hydathodes.

-The optimum temperature range for bacterial growth and host symptom development is between 25° to 30 °C. A slower rate of growth is observed at temperatures as low as 5 °C and up to 35 °C. However, infected hosts are symptomless below 18 °C.
+The optimum temperature range for bacterial growth and host symptom development is between 25° and 30 °C. A slower rate of growth is observed at temperatures as low as 5 °C and up to 35 °C. However, infected hosts are symptomless below 18 °C.

 Management

 Management of black rot relies heavily on cultural practices: